Editor’s Note: This is a repost of an earlier article about October 6.

-Professor Thongchai Winichakul, this year, released a book drawing upon his recollections, interpretations, and ruminations upon the events of October 6, 1976.
+Professor Thongchai Winichakul, released a book in 2020 drawing upon his recollections, interpretations, and ruminations upon the events of October 6, 1976.

 Moments of Silence: The Unforgetting of the October 6, 1976, Massacre in Bangkok is hard read but an important one if only to understand the conditions that forces a nation to willfully forget such an important event.